bytrix/witkey/README.md

 Let's keep on track
 -------------------
 First you need to config the database in Framework/app/config/database.php.
-And then create a database named witkey in mysql
+And then create a database named ``witkey`` in mysql:

     CREATE DATABASE witkey

-change directory to Framework and make database migration:
+change directory to ``Framework`` and make database migration:

     php artisan migrate

-then run the server
+then run the server:

     php artisan serve

-type localhost:8000 in browser and you can see the page
+type localhost:8000 in browser and then you can see the page

 Architecture
 ------------